 - Steward our resources wisely so we can fulfill our mission

 The American Nursing Association Standards of Clinical Nursing Practice reflect the priorities of the profession, providing direction for professional nursing practice, establishing a framework for the evaluation of practice, and defining nursing’s accountability to St. Peter’s and the community, as well as the outcomes that nurses are responsible for providing to our patients.

 Executive nursing leadership

 "Nursing is the essence of loving and truly caring for all people no matter their personal situation or beliefs.
 At St. Peter’s Health, nurses embrace the vulnerability of patients during their time with us to improve their wellbeing or help them find peace through their journey by integrating loving-kindness, holistic and compassionate care in everything we do.
 We aim to build relationships, build bridges and transform care every day."

 Sevda Raghib, MHA, MSN, BSN, RN

-Senior Director of People Services
+Senior Director of People Development